icyleaf/alpaca/README.markdown

 ## Installation

-### Intaller (TEST)
+### App Intaller (*Recommend*)

 	curl -s https://gist.github.com/raw/771385/download_alpaca.sh | sh

-> This script just helps you to download and initial structure, you also following steps beginning Setup 2 below.
+> This script just helps you to download and initial structure, you also following steps beginning `Setup 2` below.

-### Manual
+### Manual Setup

 Step 1: Download Alpaca!

 Using your console, to get it from git execute the following command in the root of your development environment:

+ * Using Git 1.6.5 or newer version:

+	`$ git clone --recursive git://github.com/icyleaf/alpaca.git`

+ * Using older git verions:

-	$ git clone git://github.com/icyleaf/alpaca.git
+	`$ git clone git://github.com/icyleaf/alpaca.git`

-And watch the git magic...

-Step 2: Initial Structure

-Next, add whatever submodules alpaca need, they must be initialized and update:
+Next, add whatever submodules alpaca need, they must be initialized and update (go to `alpaca` path):

+	$ cd alpaca
 	$ git submodule update --init

+One more thing, alpaca require `twig-php` template engine.
 Then, go to path `core/modules/twig`, it also must be initialized and update:

 	$ cd core/modules/twig
 	$ git submodule update --init

 That's all there is to it.

-Step 3: Cownfiguration of Database
+Step 2: Cownfiguration of Database

 Edit `application/config/database.php` with the correct information.